po1sigala/live/01-Class-Content/17-CS/README.md

 ## Learning Objectives

-  * You will be employer-ready if you are able to:
+You will be employer-ready if you are able to:

 * Explain the differences between a global execution context and a function execution context.

 * Identify when a function execution context is created and what is stored in it.

 * Describe the functions of the call stack and the callback queue.

-  * Compare and contrast a stack vs a queue in terms of LIFO and FIFO.
+* Compare and contrast a stack vs. a queue in terms of LIFO and FIFO.

 * Summarize asynchronous behavior and the role of the event loop.

-  * Construct their own higher order functions.
+* Construct a higher order functions.

 * Explain the lexical environment.

 * Identify encapsulated variables.

 * Create a factory function.

-  * Distinguish the difference between inheritance and composition design.
+* Distinguish between inheritance and composition design.

 * Implement a linear search algorithm.

 * Use recursion to solve a Fibonacci sequence algorithm.

 * Implement a binary search algorithm and know when to use it over a linear search algorithm.

 * Write shell scripts to be executed from the command line.

 * Articulate and implement sorting algorithms in a technical interview setting.

 ## Technical Interview Preparation